Crafting the Perfect Surrogate Mother Letter to Your Intended Parents: Tips for Building a Strong Connection

 4. Describe How You View the Surrogacy Journey

-Intended parents want to know how you see your role in the process.
-Talk about your approach, your values, and your commitment to open communication and respect for their wishes.
+Let intended parents know how you see your role.
+Emphasize trust, communication, and partnership and talk about your approach, your values, and your commitment to open communication and respect for their wishes.

 5. Highlight Any Unique Qualities That Make You a Great Surrogate